ryeonbeenkang/multicampus_semi_project/README.md

 ## Help

-Any advise for common problems or issues.
+Few advise from coach, HeongJun Kim  advise for common problems or issues.
 ```
 command to run if program contains helper info
 ```